Punishment for Murder in California – PC 187

 Punishment for second-degree murder

-The punishment for murder you face if found guilty of second-degree murder under California Penal Code section 187, consists of 15 years-to-life in state prison.
-However, there are some circumstances that can increase your potential murder sentence, such as the following:
+If you are found guilty of second-degree murder under California Penal Code Section 187, you face 15 years to life in state prison.
+However, there are some circumstances that can increase your potential prison sentence, such as the following:

-- If you have previously served a sentence for a murder conviction, you face life in prison without the possibility of parole (LWOP)
+- If you have previously served a sentence for a murder conviction, you may face life in prison without the possibility of parole.

-- If you killed your victim by shooting a firearm out of a vehicle with the intent of causing serious injury – a “drive-by shooting” – you can be sentenced to serve 20 years-to-life
+- If you killed your victim by shooting a firearm out of a vehicle with the intent of causing serious injury (a “drive-by shooting”), you may be sentenced to 20 years to life.

-- If your victim is a peace officer, your sentence increases to 25 years-to-life
+- If your victim was a peace officer, your sentence increases to 25 years to life.

-- You face life in prison without the possibility of parole (LWOP) if your victim is a peace officer and you:
+- You may face life in prison without the possibility of parole if your victim was a peace officer and you:

 - Specifically intended to kill the officer,